>

 You must click here to submit your departmental Graduation Notification form as soon as you determine your defense date, time, and location, even if you do not plan to graduate in the current term.
 We request this be submitted at least 30 days before your planned defense date, as this will allow us to send out your defense announcement in a timely manner.

 To submit your request to schedule your defense, you will use the Doctoral Workflow in YES.
 You only need to submit your scheduling request (unless you also want to change your committee).
-We request this be submitted at least 30 days before your planned defense date; however, it must be submitted no later than 2 weeks prior to your planned defense date.
+We request this be submitted at least 3 weeks before your planned defense date; because it must be approved no later than 2 weeks prior to your planned defense date.

-You must click here to submit your departmental Defense Results form the day before your defense.
+You must click here to submit your departmental Defense Results form the day before or morning of your defense.

 You must submit the Graduate School Results form in YES after your defense.